+Vocal registers are one of the most talked about - and yet still misunderstood - concepts in voice training.
 As far back as the 1970s, the Collegium Medicorum Theatri (CoMeT) - an international organization of voice specialists - formed a committee to attempt to clarify the concept of vocal registers.
-The fact that the debate still rages forty years later is an indication of how confusing this concept can be.
+The fact that the debate still rages nearly fifty years later is an indication of how confusing this concept can be.

 The confusion comes from the fact that the term 'register' means different things to different people.
-An accepted definition is that a register is a series of consecutive tones with similar properties.
+An accepted definition is that a register is 'a series of consecutive tones with similar properties'.
 But what those properties are depends on your point of view.

 Singers rely heavily on acoustic and perceptual feedback.
 Although this feedback is personal, it's vital to be able to discuss the voice with singers in these terms, as the sound and associated sensations are often all they have to go on.

 But whatever you call the Voice Quality, the voice is still subject to the same natural laws and produced by physical structures.
 My personal approach is that it's fine to describe your voice in terms of how it feels and sounds to you - and to 'name' it accordingly - but an understanding of the mechanism producing that sound is very helpful, and can eliminate a lot of doubt and confusion.

 Although flexible, the vocal folds still have physical limitations.
 As you sing higher in an M1 (Body and Cover, Thick, 'Chest') vibration, the vocal fold tissues stretch.
 Up to a certain higher pitch (different in every individual, but around B3 to F4) the Body is still involved in the vibration.
 Beyond that point, the Body can't stretch and it decouples itself, leaving the Cover to vibrate alone (M2, Thin, 'Head')